MonetDBSolutions/tpch-scripts/README.md

 The script `perf_monitor.py` can be used to monitor the query performance over a relatively long running period.
-First, it executes each query in the benchmark `N` times and compute the average time of `N-1` fastest executions.
+First, it executes each query in the benchmark `N` times and computes the average time of `N-1` fastest executions.
 This average is regarded as the baseline performance of this query.
 Then, the script repeatedly execute the whole benchmark query set for the time